zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 (Figure 8 repeat)

-This article does not provide complete analysis

 This article's intent is not to provide complete analysis and methodology, but to kick start conversation and provide some alternative thoughts on Agile practice.
+If you like this article check out material that was used to create it [Lead Time Driven Delivery](http://www.zankavtaskin.com/2020/09/lead-time-driven-delivery-introduction.html) Series.

 ## Acknowledgments
 This article has been long time in the making.
 Journey has officially started around 2013 when Andrew Bray gave me a copy of the Phoenix Project.
 MHR's leadership team has been most accommodating by allowing our software teams to experiment with various ideas and approaches throughout the years.
 Special thanks for that goes to  Anton Roe.
 Thanks to MHR's People First software development team for contributing ideas, participating in experiments and trying ideas in practice.
 Special thanks to Philippa Jennings and Hannah Jeacock for reviewing the article and Joe Norley for bouncing quantitate ideas off.